SaifulKIslam/QAProject/README.md

 <a name="depl"></a>
 ## Deployment
 Jenkins (a continuouse integration server) was used for the The deployment of the application and can also be used for testing.
 To do this i installed Jenkins into my GCP instance.
 I created a firewall rule to add port 8080 to the instance to create a deployment server.
 I then installed Jenkins on the GCP instance terminal as a user, with enhanced User admissions to run sudo commands enabling me to deploy and test my app on the deployment server.
 Jenkins.
-I included the web hook option to trigger a build of the jobclear
+I included the web hook option to trigger a build of the job.
 <img src="/images/Jenkins.png" alt="CI" width="100%" height="100%"/>

 I also deployed my web application in a production server using Gunicorn using the below command.